UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 Navy Stats and Trends

-- So far this year Navy has one win against the spread.

-- The Midshipmen covered the spread in their only game when underdogs by 16.5 points or more.
+- This year, the Midshipmen won ATS in their only game as an underdog of 16.5 points or more.

 - Navy's games this year have hit the over on two of three set point totals (66.7%).

-- This year the Midshipmen have turned the ball over four times, one more than the Knights' takeaways (3).
+- The Midshipmen have turned the ball over four times this season, one more turnover than the Knights have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.